OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 Note: I need to add more gifs - that are adequate to the division I have in the project.
 Also check for the text length - or make proper boxes to hold text (easy to read, etc).

+Sun  3 Mar 16:40:03 WET 2024
+Nearly finished with the basic webpage.
+Still need to set up the rest to make it work

+--snip--